-Gentle baby names
+Gentle names

 Amity friendship, peaceful relations (from Old French amité)